opentok/opentok-linux-sdk-samples/Publisher-Only/README.md

 Note we are using `clang/clang++` compilers here.

-Next step is building the code using `make`.
+We will use `make` to build the code.

 ```
 $ make
 ```

-Once it finishes the `publisher_only` binary is ready so just run it.
+Run the `publisher_only` binary once it's built.

 ```
 $ ./publisher_only
 ```

-End the sample application by sending a SIGBREAK (21) signal to the sample application in the console.
+You can end the sample application by sending a SIGBREAK (21) signal in the console.

 ```
 $ kill -21 <publisher_only PID>